prokopyl/clack/plugin/examples/gain/README.md

 # clack-plugin-gain

 A tiny, simple volume attenuator example CLAP plugin, based on the `clack-plugin` crate.

 ### Features

 This project is an example for the `clack-plugin` and `clack-extensions` crates, and shows off the various parts of the Clack API by implementing the following features:

-* **General Clack plugin structure:** Usage and implementation of the `Plugin` trait, and of the `PluginMainThread`, `PluginAudioThread` and `PluginShared` sub-traits.
+* **General Clack plugin structure:** Usage and implementation of the `Plugin` trait, and of the `PluginMainThread`, `PluginAudioProcessor` and `PluginShared` sub-traits.
 * **Audio input/output declaration and generation:** Using the `audio-ports` CLAP extension to declare audio ports, and accessing the various audio buffers in the `process` call.
 * **Parameter declaration, management and usage:** Using the `params` CLAP extension